Ankita Raina

-Ankita Ravinderkrishan Raina (born 11 January 1993) is an Indian professional tennis player.
-Since 2013, she has regularly been the Indian number one in both singles and doubles.
+Ankita Raina (born 11 January 1993) is an Indian tennis player.
+Since 2018, she has regularly been India's number one female player in singles and doubles.

-Raina has won one title on the WTA Tour and one at WTA 125 tournaments (both in doubles), along with 11 singles and 24 doubles titles on the ITF Circuit.
-In April 2018, she entered the top 200 singles rankings for the first time, becoming only the fifth player representing India to achieve this feat.
-Raina has also won gold medals in the women's singles and mixed-doubles events at the 2016 South Asian Games, and won a bronze medal in singles at the 2018 Asian Games.
-Raina is one of only two women representing India who has won a WTA-level title.
+Raina has won one title on the WTA Tour and one WTA 125 tournament (both in doubles), along with 11 singles and 30 doubles titles on the ITF Circuit.
+In April 2018, she entered the top 200 in the singles rankings for the first time, becoming only the fifth player representing India to achieve this feat.
+Raina has also won gold medals in the women's singles and mixed-doubles events at the 2016 South Asian Games, and a bronze medal in singles at the 2018 Asian Games.
+Raina is one of only two women representing India who have won a WTA Tour-level title.

-Playing for India Fed Cup team, Raina has a win–loss record of 26–21.
-She has notable wins over 2011 US Open champion Samantha Stosur, Wimbledon finalist Sabine Lisicki and former world No. 5 Sara Errani.
+Playing for India Billie Jean King Cup team, Raina has a win–loss record of 33–29.
+She has notable wins over 2011 US Open champion Samantha Stosur, Wimbledon finalist Sabine Lisicki, former world No. 5 Sara Errani, and multiple doubles Grand Slam champion Barbora Strýcová.

 Personal life

-Raina was born in the Indian state of Gujarat to Lalita Raina and Ravinder Kishen Raina.
-She was born and brought up in Ahmedabad before moving to Pune, Maharashtra at the age of 14.
-Pune has a better infrastructure for raising young tennis talent, and the decision to move was based on a great performance at the Asians 14 and under masters tournament in Melbourne, where she placed second.
+Raina was born in the Indian state of Gujarat to Kashmiri Pandit parents Lalita Raina and Ravinder Kishen Raina.
+She was born and brought up in Ahmedabad before moving to Pune, Maharashtra at the age of 14 as Pune had a better infrastructure and opportunities to develop professional tennis players; the decision was made based on her performance at the Asians 14 and under masters tournament in Melbourne, where she placed second.
 Raina briefly studied at Brihan Maharashtra and is fluent in Hindi, Kashmiri, Gujarati, and English.

 At the national events, Raina has represented her home state Gujarat.
 Her idols growing up were Roger Federer, Rafael Nadal, Serena Williams, and Sania Mirza.

 Raina trains at the Hemant Bendrey Tennis Academy at the PYC Hindu Gymkhana in Pune.

 Career

-2008–16: Junior career
+2008–16: Junior years

 Raina started playing tennis at the age of five.
 From a young age she has been coached by Hemant Bendrey, who recognized her strong discipline and mentality.
 Following a promising junior career, Raina made her first professional appearance in 2009, at a small ITF tournament in Mumbai.
 In 2010, she continued to participate in local ITF events with limited success.
 Raina's 2011 season saw her advance to three ITF Circuit finals in doubles, winning one with countrywoman Aishwarya Agrawal.
 In 2012, she won her first professional singles title in New Delhi and won three more in doubles.
 This was followed by a few years of mediocre results on the ITF Women's Circuit.